- Parking : Parking

 WARNING!
-Under the Building Chapter of the Safety Code, a co-ownership parking lot is subject to maintenance requirements and various verifications to ensure that this component remains safe.
+Under the Building Chapter of the Safety Code, a co-ownership parking lot, for which the driving surface does not rest directly on the ground, is subject to maintenance requirements and various verifications to ensure that this component remains safe.
 In particular, the syndicate must keep a register, carry out inspections and obtain an audit report from an engineer, according to certain terms and periodicities.

 Question: I plan to purchase the exclusive right of enjoyment of a parking space (common portions for restricted use) a few months after purchasing my apartement (parking is sold directly by the developer).
 Do I have to go to the notary to change my deed of purchase to indicate that parking is associated with my private portion ?

 Qu’ils soient intérieurs ou extérieurs, les stationnements d’une copropriété peuvent être un irritant, advenant que certaines personnes s'y garent au mauvais endroit.
 Comment gérer ces espaces très fréquentés, et pas toujours par les bonnes personnes?
 Si la surveillance de ces lieux n’est pas adéquate, ils peuvent devenir une porte d’entrée de choix pour les intrus.